jochenalt/Ondine/docs/Kinematics.md

 <img  width="500" src="../images/kinematics/image027.png" >

-This gives you the speed in x and y direction out oft he speed of all omniwheels
+This gives you the speed in x and y direction out of the speed of all omniwheels

 ## Implementation